Randomized PCA Forest for Unsupervised Outlier Detection: Experiments and Evaluation

 \subsection{Efficiency}

-KNN and LOF are computationally expensive, especially on high dimensional data ($O(nd +n\log(n))$, where $n$ is the number of the data points and $d$ is the dimensionality).
-DAO also requires the calculation of the distances to find a neighborhood of size $k$.
-SLOF, ODIN and IForest are faster compared to LOF and KNN, but they are clearly outperformed by the proposed method.
-IForest is the most efficient among all of the methods and it is the only method alongside with the proposed method that is based on tree structure.
-It is also highly generalizable as it does not have any special hyperparameter which needs to be tuned.
+Most outlier detection methods rely on the $k$ nearest neighbors for each point, which makes them computationally expensive \citep{DBLP:conf/sisap/KirnerSZ17}.
+Every competitor in this study except iForest is involved with finding nearest neighbors as a part of their outlier detection process. iForest is the most efficient among all of the methods and it is the only method alongside with RPCA Forest that is based on a tree structure.

-In order to demonstrate the efficiency of the proposed method further, we conduct a time complexity analysis based on dummy datasets with different sizes and a fixed number for features (100).
-We compare the running time of the proposed method with KNN, as it is the backbone of several competitors.
-The results, shown in Fig.~\ref{fg:time}, demonstrate that as we increase the number of data points in a dataset, the time required to find the nearest neighbors grows rapidly.
-On the other hand, the proposed method maintains an efficient runtime, demonstrating its ability in conducting the outlier detection task on big data.
+To further investigate the efficiency of RPCA Forest, we conduct time complexity analysis based on dummy datasets with different sizes and fixed dimensionality (100).
+We compare the running time of RPCA Forest with KNN as the backbone of several competitors, and iForest.
+The results in Fig.~\ref{fg:time}, show that as the number of data points increases, the time required for outlier detection grows rapidly, while RPCA Forest maintains an efficient runtime, demonstrating its ability in conducting the outlier detection task on big data.
+As expected, the fastest method is iForest, but its efficiency margin is insignificant, considering that its performance was consistently not among the best.